Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 There is knob that is used to adjust the pressure on the wire.

 The wire feeds through the drive assembly onto a drive roll with grooves on it.
-The wire needs to sit in the right sized groove or you will have feed problems.
+The wire needs to sit in the right sized groove or you’ll have feed problems.
 On pressing the welding gun trigger the wire is fed up through a liner in the MIG gun cable up to the MIG gun where it appears.

 8. MIG Welder Polarity